So let’s get straight to the point!

 Define as many life aspects and rank them accordingly.

-Your answers show the areas of your life where it would be wise to spend your time on – either to enhance a certain life aspect or to improve it.
+Your answers show the areas of your life where it would be wise to spend your time – either to enhance a certain life aspect or to improve it.

 Whatever you decide to do with it – you certainly won’t regret it.

-7. How much time do I spend on each life aspect?
+Goal setting guideline #7: How much time do I spend on each life aspect?

 This is the last question I have for you here.